cyanheads/model-context-protocol-resources/guides/mcp-client-development-guide.md

 *   **Tools:** Functionality like running shell commands, querying databases, or interacting with APIs.
 *   **Resources:** Access to file contents, logs, or other data to provide context to the LLM. *Resources are application-controlled.*
 *   **Prompts:** Predefined prompt templates or workflows to guide the LLM's behavior.
-*   **Roots:** A way for clients to inform servers about relevant resources and their locations. *Roots are informational and help guide the server's operations.*
+*   **Roots:** A way for clients to inform servers about relevant resources and their locations. *Roots are informational and help guide the server's operations, but are not strictly enforced.
+They serve as suggestions rather than a core capability like Tools, Resources, or Prompts.*

-**Why Build an MCP Client?**
+### Why MCP?

 1. **Single Integration Point:** Add capabilities from any MCP server (filesystems, Git, Slack, or custom solutions) through a single, consistent protocol.
 2. **LLM Independence:** Switch between LLM providers without altering your data integration strategy.
 3. **Security & Human Control:** MCP incorporates built-in patterns for human approval and robust security checks, ensuring that tools and data are used responsibly. *Tool calls can be approved by the user before execution.*
 4. **Extensibility:** Easily integrate new tools, data sources, and prompts by connecting to additional MCP servers.
 ## 2. Core Architecture

 ### Overview

 MCP adopts a client-server architecture:

-*   **Host:** The application that embeds the MCP client (e.g., Claude Desktop, an IDE, a custom chatbot).
+*   **Host Application:** The application that embeds the MCP client (e.g., Claude Desktop, an IDE, a custom chatbot).
+The host application contains the LLM and manages user interactions.
-*   **Client:** A component *within* the host that maintains a 1:1 connection with each MCP server.
+*   **MCP Client:** A component *within* the host application that maintains a 1:1 connection with each MCP server.
+Responsible for protocol communication, capability management, and mediating between the host application and MCP servers.
-*   **Server:** An independent process that provides context, tools, prompts, or other capabilities to the client.
+*   **MCP Server:** An independent process that provides context, tools, prompts, or other capabilities to the MCP client.

 ```mermaid
 flowchart LR